Recipe: Medieval and early modern medical recipes

+Connection between culinary and medical recipes

+In medieval and early modern periods, medical and culinary recipes were fundamentally connected through their material format, shared domestic origins, and underlying scientific theory.
+During this era, the majority of healthcare was home-based, so most medicines and remedies were produced within the same household kitchens and stillrooms used for food preparation.
+This resulted in tools such as pots, skillets, mortars and pestles, and jelly bags for straining to be used both for cooking meals and compounding medical remedies.
+Even more specialized equipment, such as alembics (limbecks) and cold stills, that were common in upper class estate kitchens were used for both medical and culinary purposes.

+The integration was rooted in the Galenic framework of humoral physiology, which did not conceptually separate food and drugs.
+According to this system of medicine, health was maintained by balancing the body's humors, through diet, making culinary preparation a primary component of the "care of the body."
+For example, a roasted leg of mutton may be a delicious meal, while simultaneously being recommended as an "excellent sovereign" for digestive issues.
+This conceptual overlap is seen most clearly in the physical structure of family books, which often put medical and culinary instructions together in a single volume.
+This further explains the practice of using the same kitchen equipment to produce both the family's daily nourishment and essential remedies.

 Modern recipes and cooking advice

 from Modern Cookery for Private Families by Eliza Acton (London: Longmans, Green, Reader, and Dyer, 1871. p.48.)

 With the advent of the printing press in the 16th and 17th centuries, numerous books were written on managing households and preparing food.
 In Holland and England competition grew between the noble families as to who could prepare the most lavish banquet.
 By the 1660s, cookery had progressed to an art form, and good cooks were in demand.
 Many of them published their own books, detailing their recipes in competition with their rivals.
 Many of these books have been translated and are available online.

 By the 19th century, the Victorian preoccupation for domestic respectability brought about the emergence of cookery writing in its modern form.
 Although eclipsed in fame and regard by Isabella Beeton, the first modern cookery writer and compiler of recipes for the home was Eliza Acton.
 Her pioneering cookbook, Modern Cookery for Private Families published in 1845, was aimed at the domestic reader rather than the professional cook or chef.
 This was immensely influential, establishing the format for modern writing about cookery.
 It introduced the now-universal practice of listing the ingredients and suggested cooking times with each recipe.
 It included the first recipe for Brussels sprouts.
 Contemporary chef Delia Smith called Acton "the best writer of recipes in the English language."
 Modern Cookery long survived Acton, remaining in print until 1914 and available more recently in facsimile.